sethni/nikhil/README.md

+Business Benefit:

+The AWS Oracle migration project successfully transitioned multiple interdependent legacy applications to the new Oracle Cloud@Customer (OCAC) environment.
+Applications were migrated from VMC1 to VMC2 with improved performance, scalability, and resilience.
+The modernization reduced infrastructure overhead, enhanced operational efficiency, and supported future cloud integration.

+TCS Engagement:

+The team executed the migration with minimal downtime, ensuring seamless transition of all databases and application components.
+The migration was completed without any post-migration issues, and a Disaster Recovery (DR) test was successfully validated from the database perspective, confirming system reliability and business continuity.

 Summary:
 Imran has demonstrated gaps in core Oracle DBA skills, technical knowledge, and due diligence.
 Multiple complaints and production issues have been reported over recent weeks, indicating insufficient understanding of critical database administration practices.
 Despite prior feedback and support, expected improvements have not been observed.
 This PIP aims to provide a final opportunity for Imran to show measurable progress and meet performance expectations.